Difference between Docker vs VMs

 Docker vs VMs: Head-to-head Comparison (Infographics)

-Below is the Top 6 difference between Docker and VMs:
+Here are the top 6 differences between Docker and VMs:

-Containers are way too fast, secure, light-weighted and reliable for as long as the user is planning to stick with a single platform to provide a shared operating system.
-A container can be launched in a few seconds at max, whereas it can take up to several minutes for a virtual machine to launch.
-Containers are known for superior performance compared to running an application inside a virtual machine.
+Containers are fast, secure, lightweight, and suitable for application deployment—as long as the user sticks with a single platform to provide a shared operating system.
+They can launch in seconds, whereas VMs may take several minutes to launch.
+Containers offer superior performance compared to running an application inside a VM.

-Below is the topmost comparison between Docker vs VMs.
+Below is a brief comparison between Docker vs VMs: